2009 Arab Cup

 The Arab Cup 2009 was planned to be the ninth staging of the Arab Cup, an association football tournament held between Arab countries by UAFA.
 The first stage of qualifying began in December 2006, but no further rounds were played and the tournament was cancelled due to lack of sponsorship.

-Qualifications
+Qualification

 The first qualifying stage contained eight teams which had lower FIFA ranking.
 The eight teams were divided into two groups.
 Each group contained four teams and the group winners qualified for the second qualifying stage.

 The second qualifying stage contained 16 seats; 14 teams which had a higher FIFA ranking get byes from the first qualifying round and were entered into the second qualifying round, and two teams from the first qualifying stage got the last two seats.
 16 teams were divided into four groups, four teams in each group and the group winners and runners-up qualified for the Arab Cup.